frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 ---
 layout: homily
-title: "Children, A Gift of God"
+title: "Children—A Gift of God"
 ---

 By Fr.
 Conor Donnelly